 Volunteer for ARISE & Ski

-Do you have a family member or friend who has a disability and you want to ski with them?
 Do you want to help someone experience the thrill of winter sports?
+Do you have a family member or friend who has a disability and you want to ski or snowboard with them?

 How do I become a volunteer?